Looking for a violin chinrest on the market right now and finding the right one can be overwhelming with regard to both time and money.

-The music during the baroque period reflected how violin pieces were composed.
+The music during the Baroque period reflected how violin pieces were composed.

 During this time, violinists normally played simple chords and accompanying lines.
 As music developed in the later period, so did the technique.
 To perform shifting, faster passages and double stops they needed more support.
 Seeing that, the instrument was moved from the chest to resting on the collarbone.
-Your chin or jaw was used for support, to hold the instrument in place.
+The chin or jaw was used for support, to hold the instrument in place.

 The history of the chinrest and shoulder rest is a reflection of development through time of the wants and needs of players and their desire to modify and improve their comfort while playing.
-Additionally, it serves the purpose of protecting their instrument.
+Additionally, it serves the purpose of protecting the instrument.

 Who Was the Inventor of the Violin Chinrest and When Was It Invented?